 Overclocking didn’t even start in the 80s.
 I’ve heard stories that in the 1970s, chip designer Chuck Peddle experimented with defective 6502 CPUs to see how fast they could run.
 Since the chips didn’t work work well enough to sell, he had nothing to lose.
 I can’t find it documented anywhere else but I understand he got some chips to run at 16 MHz for a while before they blew up.
 They were supposed to be 1 MHz chips.

-It was a common practice in the 1980s, especially with PC clones.
+Overclocking became a somewhat common practice in the mid 1980s, especially with PC clones.
 Clone shops would put slower chips into faster motherboards, put a heat sink on them, and sell them cheaply.
 You could get a 12 MHz computer for the price of an 8 MHz one, until it broke.
 Some shops explained they were doing this.
 Others just did it.

 Overclocking even happened on true-blue IBM PCs, or PC/ATs, at least.
 I worked with a guy who worked on IBM PC/ATs, which came at 8 MHz from the factory.
 He said he had them running at 10-12 MHz reliably.
 To do it, you had to desolder the clock crystal and replace it with a faster one.
 So it wasn’t a modification for the faint of heart.
 It was four solder points, but it was also a $3,000 computer.
 Early overclocking often required soldering skills, unless you bought IBM I guess.
 IBM later modified the BIOS to keep you from running them much faster than 8 MHz.

 I first learned of overclocking in the early 1990s.
 I was a big-time Amigaholic, and we Amigans loved our accelerator boards.
 In the back pages of magazines, you could find cheaper boards that would claim to be “tested and clocked at” a given speed.
 What that really meant was that the board had an overclocked CPU on it.
 The advertisers at the front of the magazine sold boards with CPUs running at their official speeds, at a higher price, of course.
 Motorola 68000-series CPUs lended themselves well to overclocking, so some people did it, even though the editorial content of the magazines usually warned against it.